 Special offerings.
 The Department of Residence Life also has two Fitness Centers (one beneath Cooper Dining Center and one beneath Littlepage Dining Center) which offer group exercise classes, Cybex circuits, free weights, and cardiovascular equipment.
-To sign up for the Fitness Centers, students can either go to the main desk of Cooper or Glimmerglass gyms, or to the Residence Life and Housing Office in 303 Culkin Hall.
+To sign up for the Fitness Centers, students can either go to the main desk of Cooper or Glimmerglass gyms, or online.
 Also, Campus Recreation offers many popular programs and services for students, faculty and staff including: Intramural Sports, Open Recreation, Lee Hall Open and Lap Swim, Sports Equipment, Student Employment and other Special Events.
 For building hours and more information about Campus Recreation programs visit www.oswego.edu/campusrec.
 Contact Campus Recreation, 101 Lee Hall at (315) 312-3114.

 Leadership opportunities.
-In addition to attending programs, resident students are encouraged to get further involved by participating in hall government.
+In addition to attending programs, resident students are encouraged to get further involved by participating in area council.
 This involvement can range from attending meetings once a week to running for an office.
-Hall governments are excellent places to gain leadership experience and offer input on residence life and campus policies and programs.
+Area Council is an excellent place to gain leadership experience and offer input on residence life and campus policies and programs.